algosup/2022-2023-project-2-santa-time-Project-7-group/Documents/Functional_specs.md

 Where:

 ```
-LT is the local time adjusted to day saving time.
+LT is the local time adjusted to day-saving time.
 ```

 ```